Richmond, Virginia, has an abundance of places to get outside with the family for loads of free family fun.

 One of my most unexpected blessings in motherhood has been learning to truly love the outdoors alongside my children.
 Witnessing the immeasurable benefits of nature and sunshine on our entire family has come in tandem with finding some of the very best outdoor play spaces in the region.
-As Richmonders, we are fortunate to have a multitude of family-friendly and free options to help us reap the benefits of good old vitamin D, especially as we all try really, really hard to put chilly winter weather and the pandemic in the rear-view mirror.
-Each of the outdoor play spaces on this list can easily be found via Google or using your maps app of choice.
+As Richmonders, we are fortunate to have a multitude of family-friendly and free options to help us reap the benefits of good old vitamin D. Each of the outdoor play spaces on this list can easily be found via Google or using your maps app of choice.

 1. Forest Hill Park